jacekv/jacekv.github.io/_posts/2025-05-21-zk-SNARKS-under-the-hood.md

 p(x) = x^3 - 3x^2 + 2x
 $$

-We learned already, that to know a polynomial means to know its coefficients, here `1`, `-3`, and `2`.
+We learned already, that to know a polynomial means to know its coefficients, here $1$, $-3$, and $2$.
-Because homomorphic encryption does not allow to exponentiate an encrypted value, we must be given encrypted values of powers of `x` from `1` to `3`:
+Because homomorphic encryption does not allow to exponentiate an encrypted value, we must be given encrypted values of powers of $x$ from $1$ to $3$:

 $$
 Enc(x^1), Enc(x^2), Enc(x^3)